stdbug/argparse/README.md

 ```

 In both of these cases there is no need to check for argument presence.
 Any
-argument with a default value will hold it even when it's marker is not among
+argument with a default value will hold it even when it's not mentioned among
 `argv`.
 If no value is provided for a required argument, then `ParseArgs` will
-throw an exception.
+throw an exception
 ```cpp
 std::cout << "integer = " << *integer_with_default << "\n";
 std::cout << "double = " << *required_double << "\n";